investingrus/main-site/content/blog/safest-bet.md

 {style="text-align: center"}![sp500 with dividends loss](/images/sp500-loss.png)

-Holy-moly - the probability of loss is essentially 0 if we hold our portfolio for a little longer than 20 years.
+Holy-moly - the probability of loss is 0 if we hold our portfolio for longer than 20 years.

 **Think how remarkable this result is:** we used stock history spanning two world wars, the Great Depression and the Great Recession.
 Even if you had to